roytang/blog/content/quotes/tic.md

 ### 38

-<hunter> well maybe it's because i dont judge people by their
+&lt;hunter&gt; well maybe it's because i dont judge people by their

 appearances

-<hunter> as long as you still have the same number of bones
+&lt;hunter&gt; as long as you still have the same number of bones

 ---